TIBCOSoftware/snappydata/docs/connectors/tdv.md

             For example:
             snappy>deploy jar dv-jar '/snappydata/snappy-connectors/tdv-connector/lib/csjdbc8.jar';

     !!!Note
+        The above jar may not be available in the SnappyData Community edition.
+        In that case find and copy it from your TDV installation.

+    !!!Note
         You should execute this command only once when you connect to the TDV cluster for the first time.

 8. Create an external table with JDBC options: